open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 When making a new opentelemetry-cpp release, in addition to the regular release tasks:

-- Replace every occurrences of `TO-BE-RELEASED-VERSION` in file `DEPRECATED.md` with the new release version,
+* Replace every occurrences of `TO-BE-RELEASED-VERSION` in file `DEPRECATED` with the new release version,
-- Replace every occurrences of `TO-BE-RELEASED-DATE` in file `DEPRECATED.md` with the new release date,
+* Replace every occurrences of `TO-BE-RELEASED-DATE` in file `DEPRECATED` with the new release date,
-- In the `CHANGELOG.md` and the release notes, add references to the new deprecated items for this release, pointing to the `DEPRECATED.md` document.
+* In the `CHANGELOG` and the release notes, add references to the new deprecated items for this release, pointing to the `DEPRECATED` document.

 ### Wait

 Do not implement the removal right away.

-If a removal is implemented and merged to main just after a new release, it exposes itself to a full revert, should a new release be necessary to fix any regressions just caused recently.
+First, if a removal is implemented and merged to main just after a new release, it exposes itself to a full revert, should another release be necessary to fix any regressions just caused recently.

+Second, some people will only notice the deprecation when discovering it in the release, no matter how many previous announcements were done.
+Allow some time for people to raise issues or concerns, especially if there are special usage patterns that were not anticipated.

+Once things are stable, proceed with the removal.
-Depending on the change, a removal can be implemented:
+Depending on the change, it can be implemented:

-- in the next minor release,
+* in the next minor release,
-- after a few minor releases,
+* after a few minor releases,
-- in the next major release,
+* in the next major release,
-- after a few major releases
+* after a few major releases

 following the deprecation.